Washington Weed Free Hay and Mulch Program (WWHAM)

 Where can I purchase WWHAM-certified hay and mulch?

-- Click here for growers contact information who have produced WWHAM-certified hay and mulch during this growing season.
+Download a list of grower's contact information that have produced WWHAM-certified hay and mulch during this growing season here.

 Where can I learn more about WWHAM?